How to Minimize Common Investing Mistakes

 Once you have clearly defined and identified your investing methodology, you must have the discipline to follow your system.
 A lack of discipline in this regard is fatal flaw number three.
 If the way you view a price chart or evaluate a potential trade setup is different from how you did it a month ago, then you have either not identified your methodology or lack the discipline to stick to your guns.
 The formula for skillfull trading is to be consistent with a step-by-step methodology.
 Once you define one that works for you, follow it religiously.

 #4: Lack of Patience

 Our fourth fatal flaw of investing is lack of patience.
 I read somewhere that markets are in a trend only 20 percent of the time and, from my experience, I would say that’s about right.
 It means the other 80 percent of the time the markets aren’t trending in any one clear direction.
 Let that sink in for a moment.

 That’s why I believe that over any given period there are only two or three potential good investing opportunities.
 For example, if you’re a long-term investor, you probably already realize that there are only two or three compelling tradable moves in a market during any given year.
 Likewise, if you’re a short-term investor, you’ve noticed that there are usually only two or three high-quality trade setups in any given week.

-Because investing is inherently exciting (hey, anything involving money is exciting), it’s easy to feel like you’re missing out on the party if you’re not trading.
+Because investing is inherently exciting, it’s easy to feel like you’re missing out if you’re not trading.
 But don’t worry, if you miss an opportunity today, there will be another one tomorrow, the next day, next week or next month.
 I promise.
 Four fingers down, one to go.

 Our fifth and final fatal flaw of investing is lack of money management.
 This one deserves more than a couple of paragraphs because money management encompasses risk/reward analysis, probability of success and failure, protective stops and much more.
 Still, I want to address it with a focus on risk as a function of portfolio size.